 ABOUT NGALA SAFARI LODGE:

 Ngala Safari Lodge is owned and operated by &Beyond.
-This luxury safari company is a bit of a favourite at YZ, running fabulous camps and lodges across much of Safari Africa.
-The accommodation is booked on a full-board basis, including three meals daily, a selection of alcoholic and soft drinks, expertly guided vehicle and walking safaris, &Beyond’s WILDChild programme, transfers between the lodge and &Beyond’s private airstrip, Wi-Fi, and a laundry service.
+This luxury safari company is a bit of a favorite at YZ, running fabulous camps and lodges across much of Safari Africa.
+The accommodation is booked on a full-board basis, including three meals daily, a selection of alcoholic and soft drinks, expertly guided vehicle and walking safaris, &Beyond’s WILDChild program, transfers between the lodge and &Beyond’s private airstrip, Wi-Fi, and a laundry service.
 All children are welcome, and the lodge is open throughout the year.

 LOCATED IN TIMBAVATI GAME RESERVE:

 The lodge is accessed via road transfer from &Beyond’s private airstrip.
 It’s situated within its own reserve in the heart of the Timbavati, which borders the western boundary of the Kruger National Park.